Divorce | Family

 What Assets Can a Prenup Protect?

 Couples create a prenuptial agreement to protect their assets.
 Signing a prenup can give you peace of mind and guarantee that you know where you stand financially in case of a divorce.
 But what assets can a prenup actually protect?

 It can protect assets you owned before the marriage, from real estate to retirement funds, and more.
 It can also protect future assets you acquire as an individual, such as a business you start or an inheritance you receive.
-Read on to see more details of how this works.

 When two people decide to get married, they often start planning a future together.
 In many cases, this involves financial planning.
 A prenuptial agreement is an opportunity for the couple to sort out their finances before the wedding bells.
 It’s also a way for the spouses-to-be to explore what financial options they have and make more informed decisions in the future.